Exemption From Paying Court Fees

-A body or person seeking such an exemption must complete an Application for Exemption from Paying Court Fees – General (available for download from this page or on request from each District Registry) and provide supporting evidence (for example a photocopy of their health care card, Legal Aid letter or Native Title Act funding letter).
+A body or person seeking such an exemption must complete an Application form for Exemption from Paying Court Fees – General and provide supporting evidence (for example a photocopy of their health care card, Legal Aid letter or Native Title Act funding letter).

 Financial hardship exemption

 An individual is exempt from paying a court fee which otherwise is payable in a proceeding if, in the opinion of a Judicial Registrar or an authorised officer, payment of that fee at that time would cause the person financial hardship.
 In deciding this, the Judicial Registrar or authorised officer is required to consider the individual’s income, day-to-day living expenses, liabilities and assets.

 A financial hardship exemption is only available to an individual and, even if an earlier fee has been exempted, must be considered afresh on each occasion a fee is payable in any proceeding.

 An individual seeking an exemption on the basis of financial hardship must complete an Application form for Exemption from Paying Court Fees – Financial Hardship.